 The employer will assess the suitability of the candidate to progress to EPA.
-The trigger for the EPA will be following successful achievement of the mandatory qualifications (including English and Maths, Individuals without level 1 English and Maths will need to achieve this level and take the test for level 2 English and Maths prior to taking the end-point assessment) and completion of the EPA portfolio.
-The employer will make the final judgment to endorse the candidate for EPA based on the above information.
+The trigger for the EPA will be following successful achievement of the mandatory qualifications and completion of the EPA portfolio.
+The employer will make the final judgement to endorse the candidate for EPA based on the above information.